 Information on Attending the Albuquerque Balloon Fiesta

 The Albuquerque International Balloon Fiesta takes place each October.
 It begins in early October every year and usually runs for 9 days.
 The dates change each year so be sure to check the website.
-In 2017, the Balloon Fiesta will run from October 7th to October 15th.
+In 2018, the Balloon Fiesta ran from October 6th to October 14th.

 How many days should I attend the Balloon Fiesta?